akaia-labs/continuity-os/README.md

-# 🪐 AkaiaLabs Continuity OS
+# AkaiaLabs 🪐 Continuity OS

-Decentralized autonomous community operating system.
+**Decentralized autonomous community operating system.**

-🚧 WORK IN PROGRESS 🚧
+## 🚧 Disclaimer 🚧

+The project is in active development and it's just the beginning.
+Expect lots of placeholders and drastic architectural / API changes.

 ## Overview